iammohdzaki/KnotFileChooser-Android/README.md

             cancelable = true) //Dismiss Dialog On Cancel (Optional) .title("Select a File") // Title of Dialog .sorter(Sorter.ByNewestModification) // Sort Data (Optional)
-	    fileType = KnotFileChooser.FileType.ALL //Select Which Files you want to show (By Default : ALL) .onSelectedFilesListener { // Callback Returns Selected File Object  (Optional) Toast.makeText(this, it.toString(), Toast.LENGTH_SHORT).show()
+	    fileType = FileType.ALL //Select Which Files you want to show (By Default : ALL) .onSelectedFilesListener { // Callback Returns Selected File Object  (Optional) Toast.makeText(this, it.toString(), Toast.LENGTH_SHORT).show()
             }